top of page

 When Guilt Feels Like Motivation: The Hidden Trap in Women’s Weight Loss

-We often think that motivation is all we usually need to make significant weight loss transformation.
+We often think that motivation is all we need to make a significant weight loss transformation.

-But we already have plenty of it.
-We already feel bad enough about our habits, our body, or our results, and we have so much guilt and even self-hate that we believe should somehow push us into “discipline.”
+But do we really?
+We already have plenty of motivation.
+We feel bad about our habits, our bodies, and our results.
+Guilt and self-hate often push us into a false sense of “discipline.”

-We already know how, “I will do anything to lose this weight,” when you find yourself like this:
+We know the phrase, “I will do anything to lose this weight,” when we find ourselves in tough situations:

 A funny, relatable meme about extreme weight loss motivation, representing guilt-driven discipline.

-Or when your family and friends start making subtle jokes or comments — about finishing all the food, how your clothes fit, or how you’ve “changed a bit” — and it suddenly feels like they’re all about you.
+Or when family and friends start making subtle jokes about our food habits or how our clothes fit.
+It feels like they’re all focused on us.

 Funny weight loss memes of what it feels like living as an overweight person in Kenya.

-Or on one of your dieting efforts, you find yourself one night in the kitchen like this:
+Or during one of our dieting efforts, we find ourselves late at night in the kitchen:

 A humorous meme showing late-night snacking during dieting efforts, illustrating emotional eating patterns.

-But the truth is — guilt doesn’t fuel you; it slowly empties you.
+But here’s the truth — guilt doesn’t fuel you; it slowly empties you.

-Most people don’t fail because they don’t know what to do — you probably know 50 different ways to lose weight from all the noise online nowadays.
+Most people don’t fail because they lack knowledge.
+You probably know 50 different ways to lose weight from all the noise online.
 They fail because every time they “start again,” they’re starting from guilt.
-Sometimes, from shame.
+Sometimes, it’s from shame.

 You promise to “do better.”
-You skip meals like no one’s business, fearing food like the plague.
-You push your body harder than it can manage and keep going because you’ve been told that’s what “discipline” looks like.
+You skip meals, fearing food like it’s the plague.
+You push your body harder than it can manage.
+You keep going because you’ve been told that’s what “discipline” looks like.

-Simply, you try to be perfect — not because you’re clear on how what you’re trying to do will get you the outcome you intend to get, but because you feel ashamed of how you’ve fallen.
-And no matter how small the fall, it feels like it cuts deep into your self-identity, to the point you start questioning the whole process altogether — very quickly.
+You try to be perfect.
+Not because you’re clear on how to achieve your goals, but because you feel ashamed of how you’ve fallen.
+No matter how small the fall, it cuts deep into your self-identity.
+You start questioning the whole process and, before you know it, you give up.

 Quickly.

-You often think you gave up on the diet, the workouts, or even the pills and weight loss teas, but in reality, you really gave up on yourself — without even realising it.
+You often think you’ve given up on the diet, the workouts, or even the pills and weight loss teas.
+But in reality, you’ve given up on yourself — without even realizing it.

-And that’s what guilt does.
+That’s what guilt does.
 It tricks you into trying harder instead of healing deeper.
 It keeps you busy but disconnected.
-It convinces you that the harder you push and punish yourself, the faster you’ll become the person you want to be — that banging, sexy, look-good-in-any-outfit version of you.
+It convinces you that the harder you push and punish yourself, the faster you’ll become that banging, sexy, look-good-in-any-outfit version of you.

 But the truth is, my friend, you can’t build a healthy life from a place of negativity.